 The bottom line is that ERP software that is deployed in a cloud environment becomes “Cloud ERP Software”.
 Most (if not all) Cloud environments are built using virtualization and load balancing technology that allows applications to be deployed across multiple servers and database resources.

-Cloud ERP is designed to address the inflexibility of existing ERP software by allowing businesses to choose the deployment option that fits their specific needs.
+Acumatica Cloud ERP software and cloud accounting software is designed to address the inflexibility of existing ERP solutions by allowing businesses to choose the deployment option that fits their specific needs.

 More importantly however is that Cloud ERP is a flexible and cost-effective option for small and medium-sized businesses and offers extensive benefits for growth and expansion: